to purchase or peruse unpublished scores, kindly reach out to the composer

 The Water’s Edge (2013), SSAA - text by Susan Turner

-I Asked of God (2012), SATB - text by Lucy Maud Montgomery BUY HERE
+I Asked of God (2012), SATB - text by Lucy Maud Montgomery PURCHASE HERE

 Chamber/Small Ensemble (1 to 4 players)